hading/had-utils/README.md

 # had-utils

-My utility functions for Clojure.
+My utility functions for Clojure, largely for Advent of Code puzzles.

 This stuff isn't even remotely organized yet.
 If I accumulate enough of them maybe I will do better.
-You can probably find the equivalent in a more polished library.
+You can probably find the equivalent in a more polished library - these are mostly the result of writing them being easier than tracking down a library that already has them.

-## Usage

-FIXME

 ## License

-Copyright © 2020 FIXME
+Copyright © 2022 Howard A. Ding

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at